 Suppliers for women who have had breast surgery

-Amoena makes and retails breast forms (prostheses), prosthetic nipples, mastectomy lingerie, nightwear and mastectomy swimwear.
+Amoena makes and retails breast forms (prostheses), prosthetic nipples, mastectomy lingerie, nightwear and mastectomy swim wear.
 They also sell sports wear (active wear).
-They have stockist across the UK and you can also make online orders.
+They have stockists across the UK and you can also make online orders.

 Betty and Belle is a lingerie shop where you can get expert bra fitting.
 They sell mastectomy lingerie, breast prostheses and swimwear, including non wired support bras and front fastening bras for after breast surgery.
-The collection is also available online.
+Their collection is also available online.
+The shop is usually open Tuesday to Friday 10am to 5pm and Saturday 10am to 4pm.

 An online supplier of breast prostheses,mastectomy bras and swim wear.
 It also sells front fastening bras for after surgery.